-The first book was Hub City Anthology, a place-based collection of personal essays and art about the experience of living local.
-From there, we began publishing writers across South Carolina and, eventually, the American South.
+The first book we published was Hub City Anthology, a place-based collection of personal essays and art about the experience of living local.
+From there, Hub City began publishing writers across South Carolina and, eventually, the American South.
 Over the years, Hub City Press has evolved into the most active and ambitious independent literary publisher in the South, selling books nationally and releasing works by authors from Kentucky to Florida to Texas.
 We remain the only independent press dedicated to publishing only Southern writers.

-Along the way, Hub City became a nonprofit organization and a vigorous literary arts programmer, sponsoring an annual writers conference, summer camps, workshops, scholarships, residencies, and scores of readings each year.
+Along the way, Hub City became a nonprofit organization and a vigorous literary arts programmer, sponsoring an annual writers' conference, summer camps, workshops, scholarships, residencies, and scores of readings each year.
 We offer a national fellowship program for mid-career writers, a summer writers conference, publishing internships, youth writing camps, and we sponsor an annual book drive that places 5,000 children's books in low-income local homes.
 When Spartanburg lost its independent bookstore, Hub City stepped in and led a renovation of the ground floor of the historic Masonic Temple as a new hub of books, coffee, and baked goods.
-The Hub City Bookshop became the nation’s first full-service bookshop operated by a non-profit organization.
+Hub City Bookshop became the nation’s first full-service bookshop operated by a non-profit organization.